-For more information on international schools approved by the Ministry of Education, or a list published by the Municipal Commission of Education containing kindergartens located in different districts and counties, please refer to the relevant website of the Ministry of Education (Chinese Version Only):
+For more information on international schools approved by the Ministry of Education, please refer to the relevant website of the Ministry of Education (Chinese Version Only):

 Children of Hong Kong residents may choose to attend a local primary or secondary school, or an international school.
 Parents or guardian of Hong Kong students should familiarize themselves with relevant education systems, admission requirements, application period, and other detailed information before enrolling their children.

 A written application should be submitted to the Overseas Chinese Affairs Office of the district or county government in the region where the parents or the guardian live in.
 After obtaining the required government approval, Hong Kong residents may then contact the school(s) of their choices, and provide documentation as required by the school(s).
 Discretion rests with individual school to decide whether to admit Hong Kong students based on local regulations on the size of the classes and the circumstances of the students.